yaybu/yay/docs/resolver.rst

     foo: {{ var }}

-If this was prased and you attempted to expand ``foo`` we'd expect it to return a ``Boxed(1)``
+If this was parsed and you attempted to expand ``foo`` we'd expect it to return a ``Boxed(1)``

 When the first ``If`` node is expanded it will realise that the condition is